CodeChain-io/intertrait/README.md

 This library provides direct casting among trait objects implemented by a type.

-In Rust, an object of a sub-trait of [`std::any::Any`] can be downcast to a concrete type at runtime if the type is known.
-But no direct casting between two trait objects (i.e. without involving the concrete type of the backing value) are possible (even no coercion from a trait object to that of its super-trait yet).
+In Rust, a trait object for a sub-trait of [`std::any::Any`] can be downcast to a concrete type at runtime if the type is known.
+But no direct casting between two trait objects (i.e. without involving the concrete type of the backing value) are possible (even no coercion from a trait object for a trait to that for its super-trait yet).

-With this crate, any trait object with [`CastFrom`] as its super-trait can be cast directly to another trait object implemented by the underlying type if the target traits are registered beforehand with the macros provided by this crate.
+With this crate, any trait object for a sub-trait of [`CastFrom`] can be cast directly to a trait object for another trait implemented by the underlying type if the target traits are registered beforehand with the macros provided by this crate.

 # Usage
 ```rust